Neeranuch Klomdee

-Neeranuch Klomdee (born June 1, 1980 in Bangkok) formerly known as Orranut Klomdee (อรนุช กล่อมดี) is a track and field sprint athlete who competes internationally for Thailand.
+Neeranuch Klomdee, formerly known as Orranut Klomdee (อรนุช กล่อมดี; born June 1, 1980 in Bangkok), is a Thai sprinter.

 Klomdee represented Thailand at the 2008 Summer Olympics in Beijing.
 She competed at the 4 × 100 metres relay together with Sangwan Jaksunin, Jutamass Thavoncharoen and Nongnuch Sanrat.
 In their first round heat they placed fifth in a time of 44.38 seconds and was the eleventh time overall out of sixteen participating nations.
 With this result they failed to qualify for the final.